GP coronavirus advice updated as first two UK patients test positive

 Guidance for GPs

 According to PHE's guidance for primary care, fever, cough or chest tightness, and dyspnoea are the main symptoms reported by affected patients.
-The guidance says WN-CoV may cause mild to moderate illness as well as pneumonia or severe acute respiratory infection.
+The guidance says the coronavirus may cause mild to moderate illness as well as pneumonia or severe acute respiratory infection.

 Practices have been given advice about isolating patients and seeking specialist support, as well as information on cleaning should a patient suspected of having the virus attend the surgery.